 Learn more about the military technology of the ancient Chinese

 “We found Zhuge Liang.
 He’s in this town and if we attack right away, we can defeat him.”

-There is another example, and this one involves Zhuge Liang.
-He’s sent out to control a certain territory.
-He has a large army and he has a little advance party.
-He has led the advance party to occupy a particular town.
-His main force is probably two or three days’ march behind him.
-At this point, the enemy army is approaching.
-The enemy army is only about a day’s march away.
-They’ve sent their scouts out ahead and they are checking out the situation.
-They come up onto the ridge outside of this walled town.
-They spy out and they see Zhuge Liang’s forces, but it is just his little bodyguard.
-They are delighted so they ride back and tell the commander, “We found Zhuge Liang.
+Another clever example involves Zhuge Liang.
+He was sent out to control a certain territory with a large army, including an advance party.
+Liang led the advance party to occupy a particular town, with his main force probably two or three days’ march behind him.
+At this point, the enemy army is approaching, only about a day’s march away.
+They’ve sent their scouts out ahead to check out the situation.
+In their search, the enemy comes up onto the ridge outside of this walled town, and spying out, they see Zhuge Liang’s forces, but it is the advance.
+Delighted, they ride back and tell the commander, “We found Zhuge Liang.
 He’s in this town and if we attack right away, we can defeat him.”

-The enemy commander comes with the advance party of his forces and they come up on the hill near the town.
+The enemy commander arrives with the advance party of his forces and they come up on the hill near the town.
 They look down and his scouts say, “See?
 We told you.
 Here’s Zhuge Liang.
 We have a chance.
 He doesn’t know we are here.
 We have a chance to defeat him and capture him.”
-The commander looks very carefully and he sees Zhuge Liang playing chess up on the wall and here’s this little group of soldiers marching and the gates are open.
+The commander looks very carefully and he sees Zhuge Liang playing chess on the wall while the group of soldiers march and the gates are open.
 It’s obvious that he is completely defenseless.

 The commander thinks for a minute, and he orders the army to withdraw.
 His subordinates ask, “What are you doing?”
 He responds, “Zhuge Liang would never allow himself to be in this sort of situation.
 This is obviously a trap.
 We know how smart he is, he must have his forces concealed nearby.
 As soon as we attack, we’ll be destroyed.
 Our only hope is to run away.”